 Throughout September, work teams from our nearby Cognizant offices rotated through many garden activities, including weeding, pruning, harvesting, watering, planting bulbs, and rating our hot peppers.

 On October 3, a group of work colleagues from Wawanesa Mutual Insurance Company donated their time back to the community as they always do, I warrant it is generally nicer weather when they do so, though!
 It was a cold and grey day but the troopers came anyway.
-Tammy, Anita, Tom, Bill, Achiel and Dario weeded and mulched an area in the north of the garden and harvested all, and I do mean all, the hot peppers.
+Tammy, Anita, Tom, Bill, Achiel and Dario weeded and mulched an area in the north of the garden and harvested every single one of the hot peppers.